This (Updated) guide reviews all of the best dog foods for Maltese this year.

 - Form: Dry

 Food allergies can wreak havoc on your dog’s digestion and overall well-being.
 That’s why Wellness made this specialized grain-free formula to provide your dog with a high-quality, protein-rich diet alongside other essential nutrients.
+Protein is sourced from premium-quality chicken and turkey to support muscle development, and grain-free carbohydrates like potatoes provide energy to keep your Maltese active.

+Fruits and vegetables such as carrots, sweet potatoes, broccoli, and apples provide your dog with the vitamins and minerals necessary for good health.
 Probiotics and antioxidants lead to better digestion and a robust immune system.
-Finally, this formula is enriched with glucosamine and chondroitin for joint health and includes omega fatty acids for a soft coat and healthy skin.
+This formula is enriched with glucosamine and chondroitin for joint health and includes omega fatty acids for a soft coat and healthy skin.

+#6.
 Taste of the Wild Appalachian Valley Small Breed Dog Food

 Top 5 Ingredients: 1.
 Venison, 2.
 Lamb Meal, 3.
 Garbanzo Beans, 4.
 Peas, 5.
 Lentils